rdiazrincon/two-stage_conformal_pd/README.md

 Code for "Uncertainty-Aware Prediction of Parkinson's Disease Medication Needs: A Two-Stage Conformal Prediction Approach"

+# Usage

+Please refer to the file two_stage_conformal_pd.ipynb to run experiments.

 # Citation
 Please use the following citation to reference our work: